Service charges

 Will Housing Benefit or Universal Credit cover the increase in service charges?

 If you receive Housing Benefit or Universal Credit, the majority of your service charges will be covered apart from individual charges.
-More information about individual charges is included in the table below.
-If you’re unsure please contact moneyadviceteam@onward.co.uk.
+More information about individual charges is included in the table at the end of this document.
+If you’re unsure please contact our Money Advice Team on moneyadviceteam@onward.co.uk or by calling 0300 555 0600.

 What if I can’t afford the increase?